microsoft/vcpkg-docs/vcpkg/troubleshoot/build-failures.md

 diagnosed by using a web browser to navigate to the download URL, a broken link will produce a 404 status code.

+Steps to resolve:

-* Change the port to use a mirror for the expired URL
+1 - Modify the port to use an alternative download URL for the asset.

-### Cause 2: The downloaded file's hash has changed
+### Cause 2: The file's hash does not match the expected SHA512
 <!--
 Steps to reproduce:
 1. Modify a port's download SHA512